-In conclusion, the results from the presented surveys (Portuguese authorities and Bayer) during the 2021 season are consistent and show a high level of refuge compliance, due to the growers' high awareness on refuge compliance and the continued efforts on grower education.
-Regardless of these results, the message on the importance of refuge implementation was repeated to Spanish and Portuguese farmers growing MON 810 in the 2021 cultivation season.
+In conclusion, the results from the overall surveys (Portuguese authorities and Bayer) during the 2022 season show a high level of refuge compliance due to the growers' high awareness on refuge compliance and the continued efforts on grower education.
+Regardless, the message on the importance of refuge implementation was repeated in the 2022 cultivation season to Spanish and Portuguese farmers growing MON 810.
 It is important to continue reminding the farmers on the necessity to implement refuges and align them with responsible use of the technology.